pjsvis/simple-graph/cda-matrix-ref/OH-082-weaponised-happy-path.md

 2.  **It Describes the Mechanism:** "Happy Path" is a clear and concise description of the underlying technique—providing a single, correct, linear sequence of operations for the agent to follow.
 3.  **It Has "Semantic Heft":** The combination of the two concepts creates a token of remarkable density.
 In three words, it communicates a complex engineering philosophy: "We are taking the simple, desirable path and turning it into an inescapable, high-velocity channel for execution."

 This is not just a name; it is a mission statement.
 It perfectly encapsulates our shift from a reactive, "don't be a dick" approach to a proactive, architected one.
-It is an excellent addition to **The Loom**.
+It is an excellent addition to **the knowledge graph**.

 ---